Trash talk: Usage

-In sports, trash talk most commonly comes in the form of insults to an opposing player's playing ability or physical appearance which is ethically not acceptable.
+In sports, trash talk most commonly comes in the form of insults to an opposing player's playing ability or physical appearance which is not ethically acceptable.
 The intended effects of trash talk are to create rivalry between the players and increase the psychological pressure of opposing players to perform well or to stop the trash-talker from performing well.
-Trash talk was most famously used by heavyweight boxing champion Muhammad Ali in the 1960s and 70s.
+Trash talk was famously used by heavyweight boxing champion Muhammad Ali in the 1960s and 70s.

 In 1963, Ali even released a popular full-length record album consisting largely of trash-talk poetry.
 It was entitled I Am the Greatest!, a phrase that became his signature line.
 Since then, it has become common for boxers, wrestlers, and many other sports competitors to use trash talk.
 However, in amateur sports ranks, trash-talking is generally frowned upon as unsportsmanlike conduct (especially in youth leagues).
 Former UFC Featherweight and Lightweight Champion Conor McGregor is an example of a prominent trash-talker; he is considered to be the greatest trash-talker in MMA history.
 Former UFC fighter Chael Sonnen is also considered by many to be one of the greatest trash-talkers MMA has ever had.
 Although the practice of trying to distract opponents with verbal abuse is common to virtually all sports, other sports sometimes have their terminology for verbal abuse: for example, cricket calls it sledging and in ice hockey, it is called chirping.

 The quality of performance of players under the pressure of trash talk is debated, but one study found that participants who were subject to a trash talk message exerted more effort in completing their task and perceived their opponent with more incivility and rivalry when compared to participants who were subject to a neutral, irrelevant, or no message at all.

 While trash-talking frequently focuses on sporting attributes such as physical ability and athleticism, there is also significant trash-talking off-topic including opponent's sexual behavior and relationships.
 Zinedine Zidane infamously head-butted Marco Materazzi during the 2006 World Cup Final after Materazzi had leveled a puerile insult about Zidane's sister during a verbal exchange a few moments prior.
 Trash-talk is more prevalent in contact sports than non-contact sports, and it is also more prevalent between male competitors than female competitors.